OysteinBruin/AutoReleaseTool/README.md

 <a name="problem"/>

 ## What problem does it solve
-Squirrel is a great tool to manage both installation and updates of Windows desktop applications, but the update process requires several manual steps:
+Squirrel is a great tool to provide installers and manage updates for Windows desktop applications, but the update process requires several manual steps:

 1. Update AssemblyInfo.cs AssemblyVerions with new version. b